-- Weight loss

-- Infusion Site Erythema or Redness and Infusion Site Induration or Swelling
+- Weight loss - Infusion Site Erythema or Redness and Infusion Site Induration or Swelling - Insomnia - Uterine bleeding secondary to contraception

-- Insomnia

-As detailed in the SSP, two additional parameters, cytokine release syndrome and serum sickness, have been added to the DAIDS AE Grading Table for HVTN 704/HPTN 085.
+As detailed in the SSP, two additional parameters, cytokine release syndrome and serum sickness, have been added to the DAIDS AE Grading Table for HVTN 703/HPTN 081.

 AEs are reported to the SDMC on the appropriate CRF.
-Clinic staff should evaluate every AE to determine if (1) the AE meets the requirements for expedited reporting to DAIDS (Section 10.2.3) and (2) if the AE meets the criteria for a safety pause/prompt AE review (Section 10.2.4).
+Clinic staff should evaluate every AE to determine if (1) the AE meets the requirements for expedited reporting to DAIDS

+(Section 10.2.3) and (2) if the AE meets the criteria for a safety pause/prompt AE review (Section 10.2.4).

 Sites are expected to notify the CSS or RML of any serious safety concern requiring their attention (see Table 10-1).
-Telephone numbers and email addresses are found on the HVTN704/HPTN 085 protocol-specific website.
+Telephone numbers and email addresses are found on the HVTN703/HPTN 081 protocol-specific website.
 Concerns requiring immediate attention should be communicated by calling the clinical safety phone.

-In the case of email notification, the CSS or RML will reply during working hours (ie, US Pacific Time or South African Standard Time) to confirm that the email has been received and reviewed.
+In the case of email notification, the CSS or RML will reply during working hours (ie, US Pacific Time, South Africa Standard Time, or Central Africa Time) to confirm that the email has been received and reviewed.
 If email service is not available, the CRS should notify the CSS or RML of the event by telephone, then submit CRFs.